amritb/socketio-client-tool/README.md

 ### Command Line

-Assuming nodejs is installed on the machine:
+To run using the server (http-server) that is included with this tool.
+Follow the below instructions:

 1. Clone this repository: